wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 messages, it does not allow to impersonate the forwarder's by generating valid signatures, since key is as encryption-only subkey.

-A complete security analysis can be found in {{FORWARDING}}, section 4 and a simulation-based security proof in appendix A.
+A complete security analysis can be found in {{FORWARDING}}, Section 4 and a simulation-based security proof in appendix A.

 ## Key Flags

 The recipient's subkey used in the derivation of the proxy parameter MUST have only the 0x04 (encrypt communications) flag as defined in {{I-D.ietf-openpgp-crypto-refresh}}
-section 5.2.3.26.
+Section 5.2.3.26.
 In case of collusion between the proxy and forwardee, an adversary may only be able to decrypt other messages, but not authenticate, sign, or certify other keys as the recipient.